Moskau (song): Moskau – the German-language version

 "Moskau", the German-language version of the song, appears on their 1979 self-titled album Dschinghis Khan and their 1980 album Rom.
 The album version is nearly six minutes long, while the single version is four and a half minutes long.

 Moscow – the English-language version

 The band, under their English-language band name Genghis Khan, released a version of the song with English lyrics entitled "Moscow" in Australia in 1980, the year of the 1980 Moscow Olympics.
 Australia's Channel 7 used the song as the theme to their television coverage of the Moscow Olympics, and the single was issued locally in a die-cut Channel 7 paper sleeve.
 The song became a massive hit in Australia, staying at #1 for six weeks.
+There is also a long version in English.

 Rocking Son of Dschinghis Khan

 "Rocking Son of Dschinghis Khan" is the B-side of "Moskau", featuring Leslie Mándoki performing the chorus and Louis Hendrik Potgieter singing the final chorus.
 The song was also recorded in English and released as a single in 1979, with "Moscow" as the B-side.